Veloxbill/.github/profile/README.md

 ## License

-All our projects are licensed under the Velox SaaS License.
-See the [LICENSE](link-to-license) file in each repository for more details.
+All our public modules are licensed under the Velox SaaS License.

 ## Support Us